MorGuux/RatGame/README.md

 # RatGame
 Swansea Uni CS-230 Group 39's Rat Game

+# Branch Info
+This is the new Main branch for the Level editor this branch is a sub-branch of the g39-coursework-submission branch.

 ## Compile & Run Instructions
 To be able to compile the project, you will want to enter the working directory of the "src" folder, using the "cd" command in a terminal.
 You will then use the "javac" command to compile the "Main.java" class, which will reference all dependancies, as follows: